 Documents that should be submitted to the CZS office:

 After the Mobility

 - Scan of the return boarding pass(es)

-- EU Mobility Survey – a questionnaire that is being sent electronically from the database of Erasmus+.
-I tis necessary to fill in the questionnaire within 30 days after its reception.
+- EU Mobility Survey – a questionnaire that is sent electronically from the database of Erasmus+.
+It is necessary to fill in the questionnaire within 30 days of its receipt.